GabeScott/standard-works-vault/General Conference/2001 April - “Watch with Me”.md

 He remembered because in those few weeks he had been, for the first time in his life that he recognized, watched over by the shepherds of Israel.
 He had been warned by hearing eternal truth from people who cared about him.
 He had been offered the bread of life.
 And young shepherds had been true to their trust from the Lord.

 It is not easy to learn to do that well and do it consistently.
-The Savior showed us how, and how to train others to do it.
+The Savior showed us how—and how to train others to do it.
 He established His Church.
 He had to leave His Church in the hands of inexperienced servants, just as many of us are.
 He knew they would face difficulties beyond their human powers to resolve.
 What He did for them can be a guide for us.

 When the Savior went to the Garden of Gethsemane to suffer bitter agonies before His betrayal and sufferings on the cross, He could have gone alone.
 But He took His priesthood servants with Him.
-Here is the account from Matthew: “Then saith he unto them, My soul is exceeding sorrowful, even unto death: tarry ye here, and watch with me” (Matt.
-26:38; emphasis added).
+Here is the account from Matthew: “Then saith he unto them, My soul is exceeding sorrowful, even unto death: tarry ye here, and *watch with me*” ([[Matthew 26.38|Matt.
+26:38]]; emphasis added).

 The Savior prayed to His Father for strength.
 In the midst of His agony, He returned to Peter to teach him what it requires for all who would watch with Him:

 “And he cometh unto the disciples, and findeth them asleep, and saith unto Peter, What, could ye not watch with me one hour?

-“Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak” (Matt.
-26:40–41).
+“Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak” ([[Matthew 26.40|Matt.
+26:40–41]][[Matthew 26.41|]]).

 There is a reassurance and a warning in that simple exchange of the Master with His shepherds.
 He watches with us.
 He who sees all things, whose love is endless, and who never sleeps—He watches with us.
 He knows what the sheep need at every moment.
 By the power of the Holy Ghost, He can tell us and send us to them.
 And we can by the priesthood invite His power to bless them.

-But His warning to Peter is to us as well.
+The Savior’s warning to Peter is to us as well.
 The wolf who would kill the sheep will surely tear at the shepherd.
 So we must watch over ourselves as well as others.
-As a shepherd, we will be tempted to go near the edges of sin.
+As shepherds we will be tempted to go near the edges of sin.
 But sin in any form offends the Holy Ghost.
 You must not do anything or go anywhere that offends the Spirit.
 You cannot afford that risk.
 Should sin cause you to fail, you would not only be responsible for your own sins but for the sorrow you might have prevented in the lives of others had you been worthy to hear and obey the whisperings of the Spirit.
-The shepherd must be able to hear the voice of the Spirit and bring down the powers of heaven or he will fail.
+The shepherd must be able to hear the voice of the Spirit and bring down the powers of heaven, or he will fail.

 The warning given to an ancient prophet is a warning to us as well:

 “So thou, O son of man, I have set thee a watchman unto the house of Israel; therefore thou shalt hear the word at my mouth, and warn them from me.

-“When I say unto the wicked, O wicked man, thou shalt surely die; if thou dost not speak to warn the wicked from his way, that wicked man shall die in his iniquity; but his blood will I require at thine hand” (Ezek.
-33:7–8).
+“When I say unto the wicked, O wicked man, thou shalt surely die; if thou dost not speak to warn the wicked from his way, that wicked man shall die in his iniquity; but his blood will I require at thine hand” ([[Ezekiel 33.7|Ezek.
+33:7–8]][[Ezekiel 33.8|]]).

 The penalty for failure is great.
 But the Lord taught Peter how to build the foundation for success.
 He repeated a simple message three times.
 It was that love for the Lord would be in the heart of a true shepherd.
 Here is the end of the account:

 “He saith unto him the third time, Simon, son of Jonas, lovest thou me?
 Peter was grieved because he said unto him the third time, Lovest thou me?
 And he said unto him, Lord, thou knowest all things; thou knowest that I love thee.
-Jesus saith unto him, Feed my sheep” (John 21:17).
+Jesus saith unto him, Feed my sheep” ([[John 21.17|John 21:17]]).

 It is love that must motivate the shepherds of Israel.
 That may seem difficult at the start, because we may not even know the Lord well.
 But if we begin with even a little grain of faith in Him, our service to the sheep will increase our love for Him and for them.
 It comes from simple things that every shepherd must do.
 We pray for the sheep, every one for whom we are responsible.
 When we ask, “Please tell me who needs me,” answers will come.
 A face or a name will come into our minds.
 Or we may have a chance meeting that we feel isn’t chance.
 In those moments, we will feel the love of the Savior for them and for us.
 As you watch over His sheep, your love for Him will grow.
 And that will increase your confidence and your courage.

-Now, you may be thinking: It’s not that easy for me.
+Now, you may be thinking: “It’s not that easy for me.
 I have so many people to watch over.
-And I have so little time.
-But where the Lord calls He prepares a way, His way.
+And I have so little time.”
+But where the Lord calls, He prepares a way—His way.
 There are shepherds who believe that.
 I’ll tell you about one.

 Two years ago, a man was called as the president of his elders quorum.
 He had been a member of the Church for less than 10 years.
 He had just become worthy to be sealed to his wife and family in the temple.
 His wife was an invalid.
 He had three daughters.
 The oldest was 13, and she cooked the meals and, with the others, cared for the house.
 His scant earnings from manual labor supported not only those five people but a grandfather who lived with them in their small house.